-Funeral Homes + Review automation + Review AI
+Funeral Homes + Review Automation

 Sensitive care categories are won on trust, tone, and immediate clarity.
 The system has to respond with structure while protecting the emotional stakes of the moment.
 In practice, that means the front door can protect the brand, move faster, and hold more revenue without forcing the team to live inside more software.